Powerlearnproject/se-assignment-day-2-git-and-github-Emekalordbest/README.md

 Cloning a repo refers to making a local copy of a repo that already exists on github onto your own local machine.
 And you dont gain administrative control over the original repository.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues and project boards are powerful tools that help teams track bugs manage tasks and so on.
+Issues are created to describe the type of bug or problem.
+It also helps to categorize and prioritize problems.
+It also helps breakdown large tasks into smaller and more manageable issues.
+Project boards allows customisation of columns based on workflow. it also enables automation of tasks.

+Project boards allows team members to see the current status of tasks and who is working on what. this promotes transparency and ensures uniformity.
+Example; A team working on creating new features for an android app.- the head using threse tools can create issues for each tasks required to complete the feature, such as [design mockups] [write unit tests]..etc.
+Each issue is assigned to the respective team member responsible for that part of project.
+This provides clarity which prevents overlapping.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Pitfalls and Strategies
+1. understanding github concepts.
+3. commiting messages
+4. Branching and merging
+5. Use of forks and pull requests
+6. Managing large repositories.
+Strategies includes; Use of learning resources, commitment to practice by performing simple tasks.